Wazecode/gide/README.md

 ## Community and Support

-Join the Guild at our [community forum](link-to-forum) to connect with other developers, ask questions, and share your experiences with GIDE.
+Join the Guild at our [discord server](https://discord.gg/JabQwK3KqZ) to connect with other developers, ask questions, and share your experiences with GIDE.

 ## License

-GIDE is released under the [GNU General Public License v3.0 (GPL-3.0)](link-to-license).
+GIDE is released under the [GNU General Public License v3.0 (GPL-3.0)](./LICENSE).
 Feel free to use, modify, and distribute the software according to the terms of the license.

 Thank you for being a part of The Nameless Guild and GIDE development!